Both HOLLIS+ and HOLLIS Classic search Harvard's library collections, but what are the advantages of each?

 HOLLIS+ is Harvard’s scholarly alternative to Google.
 You can find and access articles, books, and more in one search.
 It is an easy starting point for exploratory research.
 It is useful for interdisciplinary research because it draws on a wide range of resources, covering a broad range of subjects.
 Searching is simpler and more intuitive.
 It is great for finding known items and for keyword searches.

 HOLLIS+, however, is new and cannot currently search all of the Harvard Library’s journal collection at the article level.
-For this reason, you may need to supplement your HOLLIS+ search by using the Religion Quick Search or subject-specific database, such as the ATLA Religion Database (both are easily available from the library’s home page).
+For this reason, you may need to supplement your HOLLIS+ with the Other Sources search on our homepage.

 See the HOLLIS+ Quick Tips research guide for search tips and for giving feedback.